2011 Moroccan constitutional referendum

-A referendum on constitutional reforms was held in Morocco on 1 July 2011.
-It was called in response to a series of protests across Morocco that began on 20 February 2011 when over ten thousand Moroccans participated in demonstrations demanding democratic reforms.
+A referendum on constitutional reforms was held in Morocco on 1 July 2011, called by the king in response to a series of protests across Morocco that began on 20 February 2011 when over ten thousand Moroccans participated in demonstrations demanding democratic reforms.
 A commission was to draft proposals by June 2011.
 A draft released on 17 June foresaw the following changes: